dwolf42/TicTacToeSuper/src/README.md

 ```

 Now the game will tell which players turn it is, prints the whole playing field before
-every turn, tells you how to play and notifies you about an invalid move made.
+every turn, tells you how to play, and notifies you about an invalid move made.
-To match every move I've added a Regex to the code, so only valid moves accepted
+To match every move I've added a Regex to the code, so only valid moves are accepted
 by the game.

 In order to make a valid move you have to enter the row A B C, followed by the columns